jordandouglas/GammaSpikeModel/README.md

 By default, the model indicator `useSpikeModel` has a Bernoulli(0.5) prior distribtuion, meaning that the spike model is *a priori* assumed to be correct with 0.5 probability.
 This can be adjusted using BEAUti.

-## Convergence during MCMC
+## Speeding up MCMC convergence

-In most instances, we found this model converged reasonably well despite its large parameter space  However, in some cases the `useSpikeModel` parameter lead to a bimodal distribution that caused mixing issues.
-If this model is taking too long to converge, we recommend the following options:
+In most instances, we found this model converged reasonably well despite its large parameter space.
+However, in some cases the `useSpikeModel` parameter lead to a bimodal distribution that caused mixing issues.
+If this model is taking too long to converge, we recommend the following remedies:

 1. Try using [Coupled MCMC](https://www.beast2.org/2020/01/14/metropolis-coupled-mcmcmc3-works.html).

 2. Try running separate analyses with `useSpikeModel` respectivley fixed at either 0 or 1.
 Unfortunately, this configuration does not enable hypothesis testing (Bayesian model averaging).

 3. In general, it is good practice to run multiple MCMC chains in parallel and confirm they have converged to the same distribution.
 If they did, then the chains can be combined, thereby expediting the process.

+4. If the spike-related parameters have low effective sample sizes, it might come from the `spikeShape` jumping between two modes.
+In this case, consider fixing `spikeShape` (e.g., to 2).

 ## Support